thanshaw02/fetch-receipt-processor-challenge/README.md

 - This assumed you have _Go_ installed and configured on your machine
 - For instructions on how to install and configure Go using Windows Subsystem for Linux (WSL) [this link proved very helpful to myself](https://www.jetbrains.com/help/go/how-to-use-wsl-development-environment-in-product.html)

+## How to run the Receipt API frontend

+- From within the `receipt-frontend` directory run `yarn install`
+- Run `yarn start` in the same `receipt-frontend` directory
+- Navigate to `localhost:3000`

+**Note:**
+- The frontend relies on the _Go_ backend server, so make sure before using the frontend you build and run the backend Docker container

 # How to test the Receipt API

-**Note:** At the time of writing this I haven't included the frontend aspect which will allow you to test API from your browser rather than using `curl`, if/when I add the frontend I will update this README to reflect that change
+## Using curl

 1. From your console run this `curl` command to hit the `/receipts/process` POST endpoint:
     - This command specifically holds the same _Receipt_ data used in _example one_ of the assignment
     - **Note:** This command uses the _verbose_ option so you can see everything sent back

-> curl -v -d '{"retailer": "Target", "purchaseDate": "2022-01-01", "purchaseTime": "13:01", "items": [{"shortDescription": "Mountain Dew 12PK", "price": "6.49"}, {"shortDescription": "Emils Cheese Pizza", "price": "12.25"}, {"shortDescription": "Knorr Creamy Chicken", "price": "1.26"}, {"shortDescription": "Doritos Nacho Cheese", "price": "3.35"}, {"shortDescription": "   Klarbrunn 12-PK 12 FL OZ  ", "price": "12.00"}], "total": "35.35"}' -X POST 'http://localhost:3000/receipts/process'
+> curl -v -d '{"retailer": "Target", "purchaseDate": "2022-01-01", "purchaseTime": "13:01", "items": [{"shortDescription": "Mountain Dew 12PK", "price": "6.49"}, {"shortDescription": "Emils Cheese Pizza", "price": "12.25"}, {"shortDescription": "Knorr Creamy Chicken", "price": "1.26"}, {"shortDescription": "Doritos Nacho Cheese", "price": "3.35"}, {"shortDescription": "   Klarbrunn 12-PK 12 FL OZ  ", "price": "12.00"}], "total": "35.35"}' -X POST 'http://localhost:8000/receipts/process'

 2. Verify you are sent back a JSON object that follows this format below: